 Kathy Kosinski is a second year MSI student at the University of Michigan School of Information specializing in Library Information Science.
 When it comes to libraries, she focuses heavily on social justice and the implementation of user experience for both digital and physical library spaces.
 In her lifetime, she has worked in reference at University of Michigan, UX at Grand Valley State University, and circulation services at the University of Michigan Law Library.
 Her interests include dogs, reading, pictures of snakes wearing hats, and hearing about the latest library news.
 If you would like to talk libraries, or if you have a great picture of a dog or a snake wearing a hat, feel free to tweet her at @kkosinsk.

-Lauren Dodd Hall completed her MLIS at the University of Alabama in May 2011.
+Lauren Dodd completed her MLIS at the University of Alabama in May 2011.
 After her paid student internship (they exist!) at an academic Air Force library became a full time position, she continued librarianing there for 3 years.
-She currently holds the position of Access Services Librarian at the United States Military Academy, West Point, NY, where she drops info lit knowledge on unsuspecting cadets.
-Reach out to her any time via Twitter – @laurendodd – or through her website, http://laurendhall.com.
+Then, after 2 years as a reference and liaison librarian at the United States Military Academy, she packed her bags and moved across the ocean for her current position – Programming and Outreach Librarian for the U.S. Army community in Stuttgart, Germany.
+Reach out to her any time via Twitter – @laurendodd.

 Madeleine Mitchell graduated from the SLIS program at San Jose State University in May 2013.
 Originally from San Francisco, she received her BA in English and an MA in Comparative Literature from San Francisco State University.
 She balances her LIS career goals, which include youth librarianship and collection management, with her work as a freelance writer.
 You can find book reviews, mutterings and random thoughts on her two stealthy, low-traffic blogs The Foggy Foot Review and Twisby Hall.